grafana/mimir/docs/sources/mimir/configure/configure-otel-collector.md

 When using the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/), you can write metrics into Mimir via two options: `prometheusremotewrite` and `otlphttp`.

-We recommend using the `prometheusremotewrite` exporter when possible because the remote write ingest path is tested and proven at scale.
+We recommend using each protocol's respective exporter and native Mimir endpoint.

-## Remote Write
+## Prometheus Remote Write

 For the Remote Write, use the [`prometheusremotewrite`](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/prometheusremotewriteexporter) exporter in the Collector: